ss7172/MLforClimate/journal.md

 ## Overview

-This project is a Kaggle in-class competition inspired by the ASHRAE – Great Energy Predictor III challenge.
-The goal is to build predictive models for electricity consumption (meter_reading) using building metadata, historic usage, and weather data collected from 100 buildings across various sites worldwide.
-A particular challenge has been handling missing values in the weather variables, with cloud_coverage having a notably high missing rate (~43%).
+The goal of this project inspired by the ASHRAE – Great Energy Predictor III challenge is to build predictive models for electricity consumption (meter_reading) using building metadata, historic usage, and weather data collected from 100 buildings across various sites worldwide.
 ## Week 1 updates

+## challenges this week
+    - A particular challenge has been handling missing values in the weather variables, with cloud_coverage having a notably high missing rate (~43%).

 ---

 ## 1. Data Exploration & EDA